mikekamminga/brutal-honesty-handbook/book/06_handling_power_gradients.md

-## CHAPTER 6: HANDLING POWER GRADIENTS & CULTURAL NUANCE
+## CHAPTER 6: HANDLING POWER GRADIENTS

 The principles of brutal honesty are not applied in a vacuum.
 The world is a complex web of hierarchies, power imbalances, and cultural contexts.
 Applying direct honesty without acknowledging this reality is not just naive; it can be ineffective or even dangerous.
 This chapter is about calibrating your honesty to the environment you are in.